emacsgifs/emacsgifs.github.io/_posts/2016-10-02-html-entities-helper.md

 These two have named entities, but they aren't widely supported so it's best to use the numeric style enitities.

-Since they were missuing I added them into the list manually.
+Since they were missing I added them into the list manually.
 Now, even though these were the entities that I really wanted for my current use case, I've often wanted to have a list of HTML entities available instantly.